niloysh/open5gs-k8s/README.md

 ```
 This command will create pods for each Open5GS NF, including AMF, SMF, UPF, and additional components needed for 5G core functionality.

+> [!NOTE]
-**Note**: Starting the network functions (NFs) may take some time as dependencies are resolved, so they may initialize sequentially.
+> Starting the network functions (NFs) may take some time as dependencies are resolved, so they may initialize sequentially.
 Please allow time for each NF to start up fully.

 ### Check Deployment status
 After deploying Open5GS, you can monitor the status of the pods to ensure they have all reached the Running state.
 Run the following command to check the status of all Open5GS pods: